O'Farrell v. Governor of Portlaoise Prison: Holding of the Supreme Court

 In a jointly written judgement, O'Donnell J, Clarke J and Denham CJ expressed that they would have permitted the State's appeal.
 O'Donnell J and Clarke J examined the primary humanitarian objectives of the convention, which was to facilitate the transfer of prisoners serving custodial sentences in other jurisdictions back to their home countries to enable them to be close to their families.
 While they acknowledged that the warrants were defective, they noted that the sentencing court had a valid order for the prisoners detention.
 It was also stated that section 9 of the 1995 Act permits variation so as to give effect to aims of the convention.
 The dissenting judges concluded that a variation to the warrant which effectively implemented the custodial component of the English sentence but removed the release on licence component would have been permissible.

 Subsequent developments

-In a report from the Irish Examiner in May 2015, it was revealed that a number of prisoners whom had transferred from Britain to Ireland under the Transfer of Sentenced Persons Act 1995 have since been released on similar terms.
+In a report from the Irish Examiner in May 2015, it was revealed that a number of prisoners who had transferred from Britain to Ireland under the Transfer of Sentenced Persons Act 1995 have since been released on similar terms.
 In 2016, The Minister for Justice issued a statement declaring that all further transfer requests under this legislation were to be put on hold until the law was clarified.
 This had the effect of halting all further requests, irrespective of the country of imprisonment until the law was clarified.
 As of May 2018, transfer applications for most countries have resumed and are currently being processed by the Chief State Solicitor's Office.
 Transfer Requests from the UK are still on hold, as no legislation has been passed to resolve the difficulties in adapting these sentences into Irish Law.